-It should be stressed that fulfillment of breeding goals requires rigorous selection and culling.
+It should be stressed that fulfilment of breeding goals requires rigorous selection and culling.
 Contract matings using semen from the best bulls inseminated into cows that are ranked high in the population on their production provide the source of bull calves.
-A selection panel of people knowledgeable about cattle and the industry advises on contract matings and inspects the calves, selecting individuals on breed type, health and conformation for the progeny test team.
-One thousand doses of each young bull's semen is distributed randomly to farms participating in the progeny test scheme.
-This must result in at least 25 herd recorded daughters in 15 herds for minimum reliability of the EBV's derived from the production of those daughters.
+A selection panel of people knowledgeable about breeding livestock and the industry advises on contract matings and later inspects the calves, selecting individuals on breed type, health and conformation for entry into the progeny test programme.
+A minimum of 500 doses of each young bull's semen should be used in 20 to 30 herds in the progeny test scheme.
+This distribution process should result in at least 20 daughters from each bull.
+However, under small-holder farming systems, obtaining this number of daughters is often not possible and alternative procedures need to be developed and documented.